 The next year, Joan Jett formed a backing group called The Blackhearts and landed a record contract.

-She hit big in 1982 with I Love Rock and Roll, a snarling hard-rock update of an obscure glam rock song.
-It became an instant rock anthem and stayed at the #1 spot on the pop charts for seven weeks.
+She hit big in 1982 with I Love Rock and Roll, a snarling hard-rock update of an obscure glam rock song which became an instant rock anthem and stayed at the #1 spot on the charts for seven weeks.

 Joan Jett also became a pin-up attraction in teen magazines around this time, and her love of black-leather clothing influenced both male and female rockers.